 Dovetail joints are immensely popular, quite pleasing to the eye and a structurally sound joint that can be traced to ancient Egypt.
 A set of "tails" on one board locks into a set of "pins" on another, forming a durable 90-degree mechanical joint.
 We use dovetails for our drawer construction in all of our heirloom quality furniture designs.
 With through dovetails the ends of each board are exposed, whereas half-blind dovetails hide the joint on one face.
 We use half blind dovetails on most of our drawers and take great care in their artistry and their fitting.
 In fact, we have a client who still pulls out a drawer on occasion to marvel at the joinery five years after her sideboard was delivered!

-Finger and Bridle Joints
+Finger and Bridle Joinery

 The box joint, sometimes called a finger joint, interlocks two boards at a corner.
 It is similar to a dovetail (with the grain going in the same direction), however, instead of angled tails and pins, box-joint fingers are straight.
 We use box joints on occasion as they are very strong and often quite attractive.
 A bridle joint is similar to a mortise and tenon except that the mortise is cut on the end of the piece.
 A tenon is cut on the end of one piece and a mortise into the other piece to accept it.
 This is the distinguishing feature of this joint and it can be very attractive when done precisely.
 We use Bridle joints on some seating pieces for the exposed frames below the upholstered seat.
 This is an attractive joint, similar to a through tenon.

 The Seasonal Movement of Solid Wood